rodneyshupe/Cookbook/.context/repo-structure.rst

 .. note::

-   This is a context/reference document for humans and AI assistants (Claude, Gemini/Antigravity, Copilot, etc.).
+   This is a context/reference document for humans and AI coding assistants (whichever editor or agent is in use).
 It is **not** part of any published book and is not included by any book's ``.. include::`` graph.
 Keep it up to date when the structure or build process changes.

 Purpose
 =======